Relaying Quantum Information: Introduction

 The paper is organized as follows.
 In \Sec{sec:preliminaries-notation}, we present preliminary definitions and the quantum relay channel model. \Sec{sec:coding-scheme} describes the coding framework for strictly causal quantum relaying.
-Our main results for the decode-forward strategy, including assisted and unassisted scenarios, are given in \Sec{sec:main-results}. \Sec{sec:fqsw-thrm} provides an overview of the fully quantum Slepian-Wolf (FQSW) protocol, a central tool in our analysis.
-Detailed proofs of the achievable rates appear in \Sec{sec:proof-prop-1} and \Sec{sec:proof-theorems-2-3}.
-Finally, \Sec{sec:summary-conclusion} provides a summary and concluding remarks.
+Our main results for the partial and full decode-forward strategies, including assisted and unassisted scenarios, are given in \Sec{sec:main-results}.
+Then, in \Sec{sec:anal-prop-1} we give an intuitive analysis of our main results. \Sec{sec:quant-relay-examples} provides an example based on the quantum erasure channel. \Sec{sec:summary-conclusion} provides a summary and concluding remarks.
+Finally, \App{sec:fqsw-thrm} overviews the fully quantum Slepian-Wolf (FQSW) protocol, central to our analysis, while detailed proofs of the achievable rates are given in \App{sec:proof-prop-1} and \App{sec:proof-theorems-2-3-4}.